Bryan-Feighner/RandomProjects/README.md

 ### Github Scraper
 This file is meant to pull the README file from a specified github user's repository (NOT WORKING)
 ### Unit Converter
-This simple script can convert between metric and british units
+This simple script can convert between metric and british units.
+I plan to expand this script to convert many more types of units.